ambit741235WHJR/Timetable-App/README.md

 6. Bug Fixes and App Updated to Version 1.0.3.

 **If any changes required, you can feel free to create a new issue in Issues/New Issue in Github**

+## New Announcements:-
+1. 05/03/2022 - We have now started publishing our repo to the Bitbucket for more easier access.
+For more information, wait for further announcements as it is still in progress.